-For the purposes of this notice, The Retreat is the data controller for the information we receive.
+For the purposes of this notice, The Retreat York is the data controller for all information it creates and receives.
 We are registered with the Information Commissioner’s Office (ICO) at: https://ico.org.uk/ESDWebPages/Search

 Our Registration Number is Z6470446.

-To support The Retreat in providing a service to you we first of all need to collect information from you to diagnosis your situation.
+To enable The Retreat York to provide a service to you we first need to collect information from you to diagnosis your situation.
 This is done through a number of ways:

 The data we collect includes:

 All medical information collected is classed as special category data and will be treated with the utmost care.